youssef-mohamed1809/Hospital-Management-System/README.md

 # Hospital-Management-System

 ## Overview
-This project was assigned as part of the CSE334 Software Engineering course and it is an out-patient hospital management system.
+This project was assigned as part of the CSE334 Software Engineering course and it is an outpatient hospital management system.
 A total of 8 students contributed to this project.
 The targeted audience for this desktop application are the doctors and secretaries of a hospital where each of them have different roles.
 The secretary can add a patient as well as add an appointment and the data gets saved in a MySQL database.
 The secretary can also view the patients and doctors that are present today and can add a doctor excuse for the doctors if the doctor's not present.
 The doctors can view the ID of the patients that are scheduled today current patient that is